Legal Separation vs Divorce: Choosing a Method of Separation That Works Best For You | CA Family Law

 Choosing What is Best For You

 It is important to note that legal separation and divorce can both have significant legal and financial consequences, so it is important to speak with a qualified attorney if you are considering either option.
-The attorneys at Harris & McKeown Law Firm have over 10 years of experience in assisting clients with their family law needs.
+The divorce attorneys at Harris & McKeown Law Firm have over 10 years of experience in assisting clients with their family law needs.

 If you are located in Orange County or its surrounding areas and you need advice on how to proceed, schedule a consultation appointment online or by calling (949) 297-6529.